thomas-bouvier/auto-door/README.md

 # auto-door

-Raspberry Pi 3 based garage door opener with NodeJS and React Native.
+Raspberry Pi 3 based garage door opener with Node.js and React Native.

 ## Build the React Native application

 ### Android

-You will need Node, the React Native command line interface, a JDK, and Android Studio.
+On macOS, you will need Node (8.3 or newer), the React Native command line interface, a JDK, and Android Studio.
+On Windows, you will need Node (8.3 or newer), the React Native command line interface, Python2, a JDK, and Android Studio.

     cd app/HomeAutomation
     npm install